-- Pour Quality Ingredients: This cocktail is made with just a couple ingredients so that each one really shines through.
-That means an Old Fashioned is not the time for second-rate ingredients!
-Make sure everything – from the alcohol to the bitters – are high-quality.
+- Pour High Quality Ingredients: This cocktail is made with just a couple ingredients so each one really shines through.
+As such an Old Fashioned is not the time for second-rate ingredients!
+Make sure everything – from the alcohol to the bitters – are of the highest quality.

 - Use the Correct Glassware: We’re all for inventive twists but one mainstay we won’t budge on is traditional glassware because we believe a Classic Old Fashioned cocktail should always be served in a rocks glass.
 And it’s not just about aesthetics – the rocks glass makes it easy to stir the cocktail properly (more on that below).

 - Opt for Pure Ice: As a cocktail lover you probably already know this, but you want the cleanest ice so that the flavor of the other ingredients comes through.
 At home we use filtered water for our ice cubes so we can make sure the final cocktail tastes as good as possible.

 We think of a stirred drink like a vinaigrette – you want to mix until you’ve combined everything well so that there’s a perfect balance of all ingredients in the finished cocktail.
 And if you’re really looking to impress, check out this guide on how to stir a cocktail the right way.